 The monthly APS Colloquium series benefits the Advanced Photon Source and Argonne communities by bringing distinguished scientists in all disciplines to lecture on topics of general interest.
 Objectives include the cross-fertilization of research initiatives at various institutions, and the identification of possible uses of the Advanced Photon Source.
 The lecturer is also invited to spend an additional day visiting with scientists at Argonne.

-Bio and abstract of his talk can be found at:
+Bio and Abstract of the talk can be found at:

-The APS colloquia are announced in the Argonne Bulletin and via postings and email notices sent to the APS and Argonne community.
-Video recordings of selected colloquia are available for checkout; contact Diane Kurtz for more information.
-Suggestions for speakers and feedback should be directed to Michael Becker, Ryan R. Lindberg, Tijana Rajh, and Tao Sun.
+The APS Colloquia are announced in the Argonne Bulletin and via postings and e-mail notices sent to the APS and Argonne community.